Skip to content

 About one in 100 people in the U.S. have epilepsy.
 About 3% to 5% of those people have photosensitive epilepsy.

-Children and adolescents aged 7 to 19 are more likely to have photosensitive epilepsy.
+Children and adolescents ages 7 to 19 are more likely to have photosensitive epilepsy.
 Girls are affected by the condition more often than boys.
 But boys tend to have more seizures.
 That's probably because they spend more time playing video games, a common seizure trigger.

 Seizure triggers vary from person to person.
 But some common triggers are: